-As I face this herculean race before me, I got some insights and tips from Pizzaro herself.
-With our little chat with, she shared with me that the marathon has been her main vehicle to get people on the path to wellness.
+As I face this Herculean race before me, I got some insights and tips from Pizarro herself.
+With our little chat, she shared with me that the marathon has been her main vehicle to get people on the path to wellness.
 And through her answers, my jitters turned into excitement.

 What was that turning point in your life that made you start TBR?

 I ran my first marathon, the QC International Marathon, in 2009 and I vividly remember crossing the finish line feeling changed forever.
 By that evening, I told my husband that I needed to get people to run a marathon.
 It wasn’t just the feeling of wanting to share my story with others the way I wrote posts on TBR.
 It was a strong urge that compelled me to do something immediate and impactful.
 I felt like I had to get people to run a marathon to experience the magic for themselves.
 Within a month, my co-founder Jim Lafferty and I launched TBR Dream Marathon online.